MusculoSkeletal Diagnostic Ultrasound

 Musculoskeletal Diagnostic Ultrasound has seen a considerable up tic in usage in recent years providing high-resolution scans of tendons, ligaments, nerves, joint capsules and muscles to confirm clinical diagnoses and initiate treatment.
-Musculoskeletal Diagnostic Ultrasound produces a dynamic or movement-related image done in real time and there are no contraindications.
+A powerful and painless tool Musculoskeletal Diagnostic Ultrasound produces a dynamic or movement-related image done in real time and there are no contraindications.
+Because pain or injury is often associated with movement Musculoskeletal Diagnostic Ultrasound can provide unique information that cannot be detected by any other imaging method.

 Given adequate training of the examiner, it is very cost-effective, there is no ionizing radiation, the scanners are highly portable and it enables certain interventional procedures to be performed with great accuracy (therapeutic injections of local anesthetics and/or corticosteroids into areas of the anatomy) improving the effectiveness of the procedure.